Involuta/Blazarang/README.md

 When taken out of a fridge, an item isn’t as strong as it is when made fresh from the microwave

 Triplets Boss
+3 stickmen made out of an unknown seemingly indestructible material They don’t know where their realm is, and because nothing has been able to destroy them and thus make them respawn at their realm, they may never know.
+They all feel deeply insecure about their lack of a realm
+Part of the reason they befriended Cotu was because Cotu also lacked a realm (or so they thought) and/or Cotu’s realm is one of the smallest in the universe and they sympathized with him
+If the above is true, why would Cotu remove his powers?
+Shouldn’t he keep them to protect the triplets from being lost in space?
+Idea: he didn’t choose to lose his powers; the reason why he lost them is a mystery they’re trying to solve
+Idea: Cotu lost his powers because after defeating Blackstar, Cotu began to question why he fought so hard in the first place if his objective in the tournament was just to have fun.
+The internal conflict in his soul between having fun and challenging himself caused his powers to disappear.
+Cotu realizes this fact after telling Blackstar (at the gala, in a flashback, or something else) that true strength comes from the soul, and encountering this conflict yet again threatens his powers.
+He keeps them for good when the player makes the choice themself.
+The player should know that this choice won’t affect gameplay so that they can reflect on how they’d answer this question themself
 Pilot: support
 Creates portals between realms and fetches hazards and minions from them All items are either free assets from the Internet or assets already in the game